 I caved.
 I called.
 He was taken to the hospital.
 It was fine they said.
 He’s dehydrated they said.
 Go home they said.
 Sunday morning, early.
 They called and asked if he had a living will.
 Not what you expect after doctors say ‘he’s fine’.
 I rushed to be there, to be bullied by doctors and asked to do things I could not do.
 What happened to time?
 Was it still?
 Was it rushing by?
 Did it end?

 I remember this weekend.
 Endings.
 Beginnings.
 Reunions.
 It hurts to remember too much, but I’m afraid I’ll forget.
-A thin thread of memory, hold like a feather from a web.
+A thin thread of memory, held like a feather from a web.
 It’s crushing to dive into that place again, wondering so many things.

 Then I look around me.
 I see him everywhere.
 I see how he provided and planned.
 I see his influence.
 I see his face in my boys, oh how I see him.
 I hear his voice when they talk and laugh.
 I feel his pride when his kids do good things.
 He’s not here, but he is.